India–Philippines relations: Joint Commission on Bilateral Co-operation

-The agreement to establish a Joint Commission on Bilateral Co-operation was signed during the State Visit to India of President Gloria Macapagal Arroyo on 5 October 2007.
+The agreement to establish a Joint Commission on Bilateral Co-operation was signed during the state visit to India of President Gloria Macapagal Arroyo on 5 October 2007.
 The establishment of the Joint Commission on Bilateral Co-operation aims to further strengthen and develop the co-operation in the field of trade, economic, scientific, technological and other fields of co-operation.
-The meeting of the Joint Commission will be co-chaired by the two countries’ Ministers for Foreign Affairs who will meet once every two years.
+The meeting of the Joint Commission will be co-chaired by the two countries' foreign ministers, who will meet once every two years.

-The inaugural session of the Joint Commission was held on 15 March 2011, co-chaired by Foreign Affairs Secretary Albert F. Del Rosario, and was held in New Delhi.
+The inaugural session of the Joint Commission was held on 15 March 2011, co-chaired by Philippine Foreign Affairs Secretary Albert del Rosario, and was held in New Delhi.
 During the meeting both sides agreed to move forward on co-operative initiatives in various fronts (trade, agriculture, defence).

 During the 2018 ASEAN–India Commemorative Summit in New Delhi, where the Delhi Declaration was signed, Philippines-India relations was one of the two most focal bilateral discussions made.
 India is targeting billions of investments in Philippine markets, notably in the pharmaceutical, information technology, energy, and transportation which would lead to the creation of 10,000 jobs.

+In a joint statement of the 5th Joint Commission on bilateral cooperation between India and the Philippines, "they underlined the need for a peaceful settlement of disputes and for an adherence to international law, especially the UNCLOS and the 2016 Arbitral Award on the South China Sea in this regard."